Fujikura History

 Numazu Factory (Numazu, Shizuoka)

-Founded in 1944 (Showa 19) as a factory evacuated during the war, the Fuji Factory moved surviving machinery from the Fukagawa Factory, which had been destroyed in the Great Tokyo Air Raid, and operated as a rubber wire factory.
-However, as it had originally been rented from a paper mill, there were many problems with both layout and efficiency as an electric wire factory.
-Therefore, the Fuji Factory was moved to Numazu, and began operating as the Numazu Factory in July 1953 (Showa 28).
-Initial products included bare copper wire, aluminum wire, rubber insulated wire, and plastic wire.
-The Numazu Factory was the birthplace of many technologies and products that continue to support business foundation.
+The Fuji Factory, which was established in 1944 (Showa 19) as a war evacuation factory, moved surviving machinery from the Fukagawa Factory, which was destroyed in the Great Tokyo Air Raid, and operated as a rubber wire factory.
+However, as it was originally housed in a rented paper mill, there were many problems with both layout and efficiency as an electric wire factory.
+Therefore, the Fuji Factory was relocated to Numazu, and began operations as the Numazu Factory in July 1953 (Showa 28).
+Initial products included bare copper wire, aluminum wire, rubber-insulated wire, and plastic wire.
+The Numazu Factory would go on to produce a variety of technologies and products that continue to support business foundation.

 Numazu Factory (1954)